EGI-Federation/documentation/content/en/internal/helpdesk/account-and-privileges/_index.md

 [ggus-supporters](https://aai.egi.eu/registry/co_petitions/start/coef:69) group in EGI AAI.
 However the user has to fill in the [registration form](https://ggus.eu/?mode=register_info) for creating an account at GGUS.
 Support privileges will be granted automatically.
-The user will receive an automated e-mail from GGUS system confirming their support privileges.
+The user will receive an automated email from GGUS system confirming their support privileges.

 ![GGUS registration form](GGUS_Registration_Form.png)